 Mahyar Nouri-Shirazi, D.V.M., Ph.D., is an associate professor at the Schmidt College of Medicine, and Director of the Flow Cytometry Core Facility.
 He is recognized nationally and internationally for his expertise in the field of immunology through innovative research, publications in leading medical journals, patents and professional services to several prestigious non-profit societies including the American Association of Immunologists, the American Association for Cancer Research and the American Society of Transplantation.
 Dr. Nouri-Shirazi is a member of the Medical and Graduate Student Admissions Committees and has taught immunology to medical and graduate students for over 10 years at Baylor University and FAU.

-Mark A. Goldstein, Senior Director of the FAU Simulation Center (FAUSC) and Co-Director of the postbac program, oversees all facets of program operation at simulation center sites in Boca Raton and West Palm Beach, FL.
+Mark A. Goldstein, Senior Director of the FAU Simulation Center (FAUSC) and Co-Director of the postbac program, oversees all facets of program operation at simulation center sites in Boca Raton FL.
 He implemented a pilot program for Healthcare Careers Outreach to high school students in Palm Beach and St. Lucie counties and has remained a guiding force behind the success of the program, gaining valuable teaching experience in his working relationships with high school students who have completed it.
 Mr. Goldstein also developed a pilot program for teaching interprofessional education for medical and nursing students, which has been incorporated into the curriculum at the Schmidt College of Medicine.
 After spending thirty-five years in technology development, including roles as a solutions executive and program director for IBM and Senior VP and Chief Information Officer for SAKS, Inc., Mr. Goldstein launched the simulation center.
-The center has since been expanded to over 15,000 square feet, providing simulations, clinical skills development and protocols for medical students, residents, practicing nurses and emergency department personnel.
+Mr. Goldstein is one of the principles delivering the professional development section of the program, as well as responsible for the overall management of the program.